davisyo/SEATcode/README.md

 ### OUTPUT

-The output of the program will contain 1 line for each rover defined with its final coordinates and heading.
+The output of the application will contain 1 line for each rover defined with its final coordinates and heading.

 #### Example output running the program using test_case1.txt as input: